-1. By limiting severance pay to six (6) month's salary and benefits, HB 610 effectively creates a six-month contract for Superintendents, while TEC §11.201(b) provides for up to 5-year contracts for Superintendents.
-Faced with what is effectively a 6-month contract, no qualified Superintendent will take the risk and incur the cost of moving their families across the state or from another state with no assurances that they will be there for more than 6 months.
+1. By limiting severance pay to twenty (20) weeks, HB 762 effectively creates a 20-week contract for Superintendents, while TEC §11.201(b) provides for up to 5-year contracts for Superintendents.
+Faced with what is effectively a 20-week contract, no qualified Superintendent will take the risk and incur the cost of moving their families across the state or from another state with no assurances that they will be there for more than 20-weeks.
 As indicated below, one of the main factors contributing to the success of a district is longevity and continuity of leadership (board and superintendent).
-Six months is barely enough time to get familiar with the complexities of the District, much less make significant improvements or identify and correct already existing deficiencies.
-2. The impact of Superintendents effectively having only six-month contracts will limit the Superintendent hiring pool, especially in Districts that struggle academically, financially or with governance issues.
-If HB 610 were passed, you would be asking a person to become the CEO of one of the most complex organizations in the community-considering the Superintendent's primary purpose is to educate the community's children & effectively run a big business, which oftentimes is the largest employer in the county and many of which districts employ more than 10,000 employees and as many as 27,000 employees-with only the assurance of a six-month contract.
-The market for Superintendents is a national market, and qualified Superintendents faced with only a 6-month contract will most assuredly seek Superintendencies in other states that are willing to honor their full term and property interest.
+Twenty weeks is barely enough time to get familiar with the complexities of the District, much less make significant improvements or identify and correct already existing deficiencies.
+2. The impact of Superintendents effectively having only 20-week contracts will also limit the Superintendent hiring pool, especially in Districts that struggle academically, financially or with governance issues.
+If HB 762 were passed, you would be asking a person to become the CEO of one of the most complex organizations in the community-considering the Superintendent's primary purpose is to educate the community's children & effectively run a big business, which oftentimes is the largest employer in the county and many of which districts employ more than 10,000 employees and as many as 27,000 employees-with only the assurance of a 20-week contract.
+The market for Superintendents is a national market, and qualified Superintendents faced with only a 20-week contract will most assuredly seek Superintendencies in other states that are willing to honor their full term and property interest.
 The state has already seen a significant rise in Superintendent retirements over the last few years.
 And a recent study by the University of Texas, indicated that 46% of Superintendents have three or less years of experience.
-In all likelihood, passing HB 610 would also result in increased/inflated compensation packages for those Superintendents in high demand who are willing to remain in Texas, as they seek to offset the risks of a 6-month contract.
-And many more districts may have to invest in District housing for the Superintendent to attract quality candidates who are not willing to purchase a house or sign a long-term lease as a result of a 6-month contract.
+In all likelihood, passing HB 762 would also result in increased/inflated compensation packages for those Superintendents in high demand who are willing to remain in Texas, as they seek to offset the risks of a 20-week contract.
+And many more districts may have to invest in District housing for the Superintendent to attract quality candidates who are not willing to purchase a house or sign a long-term lease as a result of a 20-week contract.
 3. Experience and data indicate that Districts with significant turnover in leadership (the Superintendency and/or members of the Board of Trustees) struggle to be successful.
 By contrast, data shows that the Districts that promote longevity and continuity of leadership see greater success, and most importantly, success in student performance.
-Instead of promoting longevity between the Superintendent and Board, which has been shown to have a direct, positive impact on student outcomes, HB 610 appears to encourage turnover in leadership and disruption of the board-superintendent relationship.
-Instead of encouraging more buyouts by limiting severance to 6 months, more efforts could be directed to promoting longevity and continuity of leadership between the board and superintendent by enforcing the current governance structure in the Education Code.
-HB 610 will negatively impact longevity and continuity of leadership by encouraging every new faction of a board to hire their own person, for no other reason than a desire to hire someone else.
+Instead of promoting longevity between the Superintendent and Board, which has been shown to have a direct, positive impact on student outcomes, HB 762 appears to encourage turnover in leadership and disruption of the boardsuperintendent relationship.
+Instead of encouraging more buyouts by limiting severance to 20 weeks, more efforts could be directed to promoting longevity and continuity of leadership between the board and superintendent by enforcing the current governance structure in the Education Code.
+HB 762 will negatively impact longevity and continuity of leadership by encouraging every new faction of a board to hire their own person, for no other reason than a desire to hire someone else.
 In many cases, Superintendents have been named or nominated by their board in the Spring for Superintendent of the year, and that same Fall, once a newly elected board is in place, are forced with consideration of a severance agreement with the newly elected board.